-The Critical Role of Poison Center Calls in Managing Poisoning Cases
+The Role of Poison Center Calls: Managing Poisoning Cases from Emergency Calls to Critical Decisions

 Handling poisoning cases is one of the most complex and high-pressure responsibilities in emergency medicine.
 The process often begins with an emergency phone call, where the stakes are high and time is of the essence.
 Healthcare professionals must quickly gather accurate information, assess the severity of the situation, and make critical decisions—all while guiding a potentially panicked caller.
 The complexities of managing these cases during emergency calls include dealing with incomplete information, filtering relevant details, and making time-sensitive decisions that could save a life.
 This blog explores the critical role of poison center calls in managing poisoning cases, the challenges healthcare professionals face during these high-stress situations, and the potential for technology to streamline these processes.